NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/common/parameters-def.md

 5. No. of Points:
    Specifies the total number of points in the sweep.
 (Equally spaced setpoints from start voltage to stop voltage.)

+6. Voltage Gain Bandwidth:
+   Specifies the SourceAdapt gain-bandwidth parameter for the voltage control loop.
+   Higher GBW values allow for faster transients but less stability, while lower GBW values result in slower transients but more stability.

+7. Voltage Compensation Frequency:
+   Specifies the SourceAdapt compensation frequency parameter for the voltage control loop.
+It is the frequency at which a pole-zero pair is added to the system.

+8. Voltage Pole-Zero Ratio:
+   Specifies the SourceAdapt pole-zero ratio parameter for the voltage control loop.
+It is the ratio of pole and zero frequencies.

 ## Load configuration

 1. Voltage Limit Range: